gabriel-durr/My-Star-IA/README.md

-# My-Star-IA (Em desenvolvimento)
+# My-Star-IA (In development) two E-commerce of technological devices.
-E-commerce de dispositivos tecnológicos.